queryluke/masseffect-5e/static/data/rules/06-02-armor.md

 __Armor Class (AC)__.
 Armor protects its wearer from attacks.
 The armor you wear determines your base Armor Class.

 __Shield Points__. <v-chip color="secondary" text-color="white" class="v-chip--x-small">new</v-chip> All armor chest pieces
-provides some amount of shield points.
+provide some amount of shield points.
 See the <nuxt-link to="/phb/rules/combat#shields">Shields</nuxt-link> of the combat section for more information.